STARC-resolutions/invoice.starc-solutions.tech/README.md

  🏛️ About S.T.A.R.C.
 Tech

-Developed by **Sarvesh Santosh Dhaifule** as part of the S.T.A.R.C.
+Developed by **Sarvesh Santosh Doiphode** as part of the S.T.A.R.C.
 Tech (Sarvesh's Technical Assistant & Research Companion) initiative.
 Based in Pune, Maharashtra, this conglomerate is dedicated to integrating advanced AI systems with high-end infrastructure and industrial tech.